roniloapin/pnhsmain/README.md

 ## Installation
 To install the project on your PC, follow the steps below:
-- Download and installed the required installers from this [link](https://drive.google.com/file/d/1lryvDQG1vqOmXgdP4djN473sXOWOU1nm/view?usp=sharing):
+- Download and install the required installers from this [link](https://drive.google.com/file/d/1lryvDQG1vqOmXgdP4djN473sXOWOU1nm/view?usp=sharing):
 - Clone the repo git clone https://github.com/roniloapin/pnhsmain.git
 - cd to project folder.
 - Run composer install